norlove/BigQuery-Continuous-Queries-Demo/README.md

   last_updated timestamp default current_timestamp,
   products string);
 ```
-3. Create a BigQuery remote connection in the Cloud Console using [these steps](https://cloud.google.com/bigquery/docs/bigquery-ml-remote-model-tutorial#create_a_cloud_resource_connection).
+3. Create a BigQuery remote connection named "continuous-queries-connection" in the Cloud Console using [these steps](https://cloud.google.com/bigquery/docs/bigquery-ml-remote-model-tutorial#create_a_cloud_resource_connection).
 <img width="544" alt="Screenshot 2024-07-28 at 3 46 08 PM" src="https://github.com/user-attachments/assets/05afada9-a7aa-4cbf-80d6-c075f0a23d4d">

 4. Click "Go to connection", and in the Connection Info pane, copy the service account ID for use in the next step.

 5. Grant Vertex AI User role IAM access to the service account ID you just copied using [these steps](https://cloud.google.com/bigquery/docs/bigquery-ml-remote-model-tutorial#set_up_access).

-6. Create a BigQuery ML remote model by running the following SQL query in your BigQuery environment:
+6. Create a BigQuery ML remote model with Gemini 1.5 Pro by running the following SQL query in your BigQuery environment:
 ```
-#Creates a BigQuery ML remote model named cloud_llm
+#Creates a BigQuery ML remote model named gemini_1_5_pro
-CREATE OR REPLACE MODEL `Continuous_Queries_Demo.cloud_llm` REMOTE WITH CONNECTION `production-242320.us.continuous-queries-connection` #swap out the ID of your project OPTIONS (remote_service_type="CLOUD_AI_LARGE_LANGUAGE_MODEL_V1")
+CREATE MODEL `Continuous_Queries_Demo.gemini_1_5_pro`
+REMOTE WITH CONNECTION `us.continuous-queries-connection` OPTIONS(endpoint = 'gemini-1.5-pro');
 ```

 7. Create a BigQuery Service Account named "bq-continuous-query-sa", granting yourself permissions to subit a job that runs using the service account [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#user_account_permissions)], and granting permissions to the service account itself to access BigQuery resources [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#service_account_permissions)].